Eric-D-Stevens/audio-tour-frontend/APP_STORE_CHECKLIST.md

 - ✅ App has a unique name ("TensorTours")
 - ✅ App has proper iOS bundle identifier (com.tensortours.app)
 - ✅ Location permissions are properly configured
-- ⚠️ Need to verify app icon files are complete for all required sizes
+- ✅ App icon files are complete for all required sizes
+  - ✅ Updated app.config.js with iOS-specific icon configuration
+  - ✅ Using existing 1024x1024 adaptive-icon.png for App Store submission
 - ⚠️ Need to verify splash screen assets are properly configured
 - ⚠️ Need privacy policy URL (required for all apps)